Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Stigler's letters to Burns discuss academic posts, other economists, Milton Friedman, and personal matters.

-Correspondents include Bob Dole, Warren Berger, and Helmut Schmidt.
+Correspondents include Bob Dole, Warren Berger, and Barbara Walters.

 Mostly dating from Burns' early career as an economist, this subseries contains Burns' correspondence with other economists, university administrators, the Republican Party, and private sector businesses.
 Arranged alphabetically by topic and then chronologically within.